Squiggle/rxjs-workshop/README.md

 1. Later in the workshop you will be prompted to run various npm commands

 > If using Quokka, you should see interactive feedback in each file.
 If you don't see this, use VS Code command 'Quokka: Start on current file' or keyboard shortcut `Ctrl+K, Q`.

+## About

+This guide expects the use of Quokka to visualise interactive JavaScript for the first few sections.

+Later in the guide we provide interactive examples build with HTML.
+The JavaScript examples and RxJS dependencies are bundled using rollup.